Pyramid scheme

 A Self-Actualizing person is unthreatened and unfrightened by the unknown.
 He

-has a superior ability to reason, to see the
+has a superior ability to reason, to see the truth, and is logical and efficient.

 Self Acceptance